Robert Grunfeld, MD

 Serving patients in Wyoming since 2015, Dr. Robert Grunfeld is a fellowship-trained orthopedic foot and ankle surgeon who joined Black Hills Orthopedic & Spine Center in 2020.
-From ankle fractures, heel pain, and bunions to nerve pain, flatfeet, and diabetic ulcers, Dr. Grunfeld is very proud to take care of patients in the great community of Gillette, Wyoming, and the surrounding areas.
+From ankle fractures, heel pain, and bunions to nerve pain, flatfeet, and diabetic ulcers, Dr. Grunfeld is very proud to take care of patients in the great community of Gillette, Buffalo, Sheridan, and the surrounding areas.
 He sees patients for common and complex foot and ankle needs—such as arthritis, pain, deformities, trauma, and sports or workplace injuries—and offers the highest level of surgical and nonsurgical care, including minimally invasive repair procedures and ankle replacement.

 In his practice, Dr. Grunfeld takes the time to understand where patients are coming from and how their condition relates to the entire context of their life.
 His approach is to try more conservative therapies first and surgical intervention when necessary, and his care philosophy is based on the principle of treating each patient as if they were a family member.
 He serves patients through our specialized, advanced Foot & Ankle Center of Excellence.